neuronflicker/CTF/UCF/RE_OrderMatters/README.md

 From the `switch` statement we can determine what the unique numbers in the password should be, as we can see each comparison.
 Here we can see each value is compared to a number from 1 to 0xf (01 to 15).
 These numbers must be what makes up our password.
 As we know they should be unique, we know we have to use each of the numbers, and, as we tried them in the correct order earlier, and that didn't work, we also know we have to find the correct order (hence the name of the CTF!).

 Looking at the `switch` we can see that the `local_14` is updated with each `case` statement.
-A different function is called (`p1()` to `p15()`) in each `case`, and the return value of that function is applied to the `local_14` variable through various mathematical operations (the different mathematicall operators mean the result will differ if the are not applied in the correct order).
+A different function is called (`p1()` to `p15()`) in each `case`, and the return value of that function is applied to the `local_14` variable through various mathematical operations (the different mathematical operators mean the result will differ if the are not applied in the correct order).
 Hopefully, the functions will give us some sort of clue as to the order we need to apply them - trying to work backwards from the expected result will be difficult!

-So each of the `p1()` to `p15()` functions are very similar:
+Each of the `p1()` to `p15()` functions are very similar:
 ```c
 void p01(void)
 {